mryab/efficient-dl-systems/week03_fast_pipelines/homework/README.md

 ### Report instructions
 After you are done with a code, you can either:
 - Run training function with implemented scaling modes in `.ipynb` report
-- Include training logs AND instructions how to run your code in the `.md` report
+- Include training logs AND instructions how to run your code in the `.pdf` report

 ## Task 2: efficient batching for language modelling (4 points)

-In this part we suggest you examine the efficiency of the three batching approaches we discussed during the seminar.
+In this part you need to examine the efficiency of the three batching approaches we discussed during the seminar.
 Let us remind you shortly:

 **BRAIN**: pad everything to a fixed `max_length`